p2p-org/nucypher-monitoring/README.md

-# README
+# NuCypher Worker Node Monitoring Suite

+This is an opinionated, inexpensive and simple to set up suite of NuCypher node monitoring and alerting services using Prometheus and Grafana.
+It's boiled down to be of use to the less techincal node operators out there: in a professional setting we expect the users to have more sophisticated setups.

 ## Disclaimer

 This guide was wrote for persons who complete NuCypher installation guide using [SystemD service installation](https://docs.nucypher.com/en/latest/guides/installation_guide.html#systemd-service-installation).
-The guide was tested on Ubuntu 18.04 and should be applicable to all deb-based distributions.
+The guide was tested on Ubuntu 18.04 and should be applicable to all modern debian-based distributions.

+## Contribution policy

+Feel free to open issues or pull requests, but we won't accept PRs that make monitoring setup or maintenance significantly more difficult or expensive.

 ## Pre-Installation

-1. Clone repo
+1. Clone the repository

     ```shell
     git clone https://github.com/p2p-org/nucypher-monitoring.git